-- The NorCal League will provide a list of overall standings to Team Directors the week before each race.
+- The NorCal League will provide a list of overall standings to team directors the week before each race.
 The top 5-20 call-ups for each category will be highlighted according to NICA rule 6.10.F.
 Standings will take Rule 6.11.B into account following race #3.
-In other words, the Overall Individual results for the third race will only add up two races, and be based on total points minus the rider's lowest score. - To preserve order and reward rider standings in the race series, NorCal will stage riders according to rank all the way out to 50%.
+In other words, the Overall Individual results for the third race will only add up two races, and be based on total points minus the rider's lowest score. - To preserve order and reward rider standings in the race series, NorCal will stage riders according to rank out to 50%.
 After normal call-ups, the remainder of the top 50% of each category will be split into groups of five, each group tagged with letters beginning with "A".
 This will be referred to as priority staging.
-For example, the top five riders behind normal call-ups will be tagged with an "A", the next five will be tagged with a "B", and so on, out to the nearest multiple of 5 at or after 50%. - Before each race, riders should be labeled (by their Team Director) with their category and letter tag, either with tape on the rider's helmet or Sharpie on their left calf.
-For example:
+For example, the top five riders behind normal call-ups will be tagged with an "A", the next five will be tagged with a "B", and so on, out to the nearest multiple of 5 at or after 50%. - 15 minutes before race start, staging officials, working from the list of standings, will begin calling riders by letter. - If the venue layout allows, stakes will be erected in the staging area approximately 8 feet apart with signs showing each letter, much like the boarding areas at Southwest Airlines. - Each letter group of 5 will fill in one row in the start chute.
+Empty spaces will be preserved so the correct line-up can continue to be checked for accuracy. - Riders who show up after their letter group has been staged must wait to line up with the back 50% of their category behind priority staging.
+So, for example, if you are row C and you show up after row C is already staged, you will not be able to beg the staging volunteer to be let in. - A staging area for top 5-20 call-ups, based on NICA rule 6.10.F, will be at the front of the staging area near the start line.
+This staging area closes 10 minutes prior to race start times.
+Any rider with a call-up who arrives later than 10 minutes before race start will also be staged with the back 50% of their category.